-Beautifully positioned country house with converted guest barn set amongst stunning undulating countryside.
+Beautifully positioned house with converted guest barn set amongst stunning undulating countryside and 14 acres

 Enjoying a truly magical setting amidst the picturesque countryside of the Dedham Vale, A Designated Area of Outstanding Natural Beauty (ANOB), Thomsons Farm is a rarely available opportunity for complete escapism.
 Standing just off a bridle path at the very end of a lane, the house stands